ON THE OLD TESTAMENT

 system separately.
 Both are simultaneously possible.

-Gen 3,1-15 – Satanic deception is so hopelessly interwoven into man’s
+Genesis 3,1-15 – Satanic deception is so hopelessly interwoven into man’s

 truth that it is impossible to unravel it.
 This epitomizes our society